patshaughnessy/patshaughnessy.github.io/posts/2021-11-06-generic-types-adding-math-puzzles-to-your-code.markdown

 But what do `T` and `U` mean?
 Where are they defined?

 This is our math puzzle for the day.
-Just like in a limit, integral or infinite series from Calculus, this formula contains bound and free variables:
+Just like in a limit, integral or infinite series from Calculus, this formula contains _bound and free variables_:

 <pre type="ruby">
 & : T -> U forall U